Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Results and discussions

-The constrained characteristic redshift of the $\Mprog$ model, $\zprog$, displays an interesting feature.
-As shown in the lower panel of Fig.~\ref{fig:best_param_Mprog}, $\zprog$ as a function of the stellar mass range appears to peak at $9.6\leq\log_{10}[M_*/(h^{-2}M_\odot)]<9.8$.
-As discussed in Sec.~\ref{sec:motivation}, this feature is expected and related to the two phases of stellar mass growth in galaxies.
-In the two-phase formation scenario, the best-fit $\zprog$ would increase toward the high mass range of the in-situ star-forming galaxies and decrease toward massive end galaxies in which the ex-situ star accretion is effective.
-In other words, the best-fit $\zprog$ as a function of the galaxy stellar mass has a peak at the intermediate mass.
-This is indeed seen in the lower panel of Fig. \ref{fig:best_param_Mprog}.
-Also, it is suggested that the ex-situ star accretion is efficient for the galaxies with $\log_{10}[M_*/(h^{-2}M_\odot)]\gtrsim9.8$ at $z=0.4$, and the in-situ star formation is dominant in the lower mass galaxies.
+The \smrv{obtained} characteristic redshift \smrv{in} the $\Mprog$ model, $\zprog$, displays an interesting \smrv{trend in both simulations}.
+As shown in Fig.~\ref{fig:best_param_Mprog}, $\zprog$ appears to peak at \smrv{$9.4<\log_{10}[M_*/(h^{-2}M_\odot)]<10$}.
+As discussed in Sec.~\ref{sec:motivation}, this \smrv{behavior} is expected, and related to the two phases of stellar mass growth in galaxies.
+In the two-phase \smrv{growth} scenario, $\zprog$ would increase \smrv{for higher mass galaxies when the in-situ star formation dominates, but then turn to decrease for more massive galaxies in which the ex-situ star accretion becomes more important.} In other words, $\zprog$ as a function of the galaxy stellar mass has a peak at the intermediate mass.
+This is indeed seen in Fig. \ref{fig:best_param_Mprog}.
+Also, it is suggested that the ex-situ star accretion is efficient for the galaxies with \smrv{$\log_{10}[M_*/(h^{-2}M_\odot)]\gtrsim10$} at $z\simeq0.4$, and the in-situ star formation is dominant in the lower mass galaxies. \smrv{ The behaviors of $\zprog$ constrained with the two simulations are qualitatively consistent.
+We note that, however, there is an outlier at $9.4\leq\log_{10}[M_*/(h^{-2}M_\odot)]\leq9.6$ in the results with the Shin-Uchuu simulation, which is possibly due to cosmic variance in the smaller simulation box. }